briancliau/briancliau.github.io/_projects/Tamper-detection-box/index.md

 # Circuit Architecture

-The design is built around a $5V$ power rail, using a transistor to drive the load based on the resistance of a photoresistor (LDR).
+The design is built around a $5V$ power rail, using a transistor to drive the load based on the resistance of a photoresistor ($R_{LDR}$).

 {% include image-gallery.html images="boxschematic.PNG" height="400" %}

+[Image of an N-channel MOSFET switching circuit diagram]

 ### Core Components: